Abbasalubeid/Artificial-Intelligence/README.md

 ## Intended Learning Outcomes

 The aim of the course is to introduce concepts and applications of artificial intelligence (AI).
 The focus is on developing intelligent agent systems that can decide what to do and execute those actions.
-This requires techniques for problem-solving, knowledge and reasoning, learning, communication, perception, and action.
-After the course, students will be able to:

-- Explain and discuss artificial intelligence concepts.
+After the course, students will be able to explain, discuss, and apply artificial intelligence concepts such as:
-- Apply well-known artificial intelligence techniques.
+- State space search algorithms
+- Constraint satisfaction problems
+- Machine learning
+- Knowledge representation with propositional logic
+- Probabilistic reasoning
+- Automated planning

 ## Course Content